dlivsey/realTimeloads/README.md

 ## Example

-This is a basic example which shows how to load data from csv files and compute suspended-sediment loads from an acoustic Doppler velocity meter.
+This is a basic example which shows how to load data from csv files and compute suspended-sediment loads from an acoustic Doppler velocity meter (ADVM).
 Data formatted to match the package csv data files can be used to compute loads from user-provided data.

-Users are encouraged to explore package functionality via: vignette(‘realTimeLoads’,package=‘realTimeLoads’) and ?realTimeLoads.
+Users are encouraged to explore package functionality via: vignette(“realTimeloads”,package=“realTimeloads”) and ?realTimeLoads.
 Additional worked examples are provided in realTimeloads::ExampleCode() and realTimeloads::ExampleCodeSCI()